plausible/docs/docs/troubleshoot-integration.md

 ---
-title: How to check if Plausible Analytics is installed correctly
+title: Check if Plausible is installed correctly
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';